It's true...macaroni salad is typically a summer salad. But, I'm here to tell you, this Amish Macaroni Salad is great all year long!!

 My husband, on the other hand, will always choose macaroni salad over potato salad when given a choice!
 This recipe for Amish Macaroni Salad is his very favorite.
 I've been able to perfect it over the years and this is the recipe I make whenever I serve macaroni salad.
+This recipe for Amish Macaroni Salad does make a lot.
+It's an easy macaroni salad for a crowd that will have everyone asking for the recioe.

-However, this recipe is special because of the dressing.
-It uses the juice in the jar from Bread and Butter Pickle Chips in the dressing.
-Pickle juice from sweet and tangy Bread and Butter pickles gives the dressing delicious flavor and helps to loosen up the dressing so it coats every single piece of elbow macaroni!
+However, this recipe is special because there is a secret ingredient in the sweet dressing.
+The brine liquid from Bread and Butter Pickle Chips is ued in the dressing.
+Pickle juice from sweet and tangy Bread and Butter pickles gives the dressing delicious flavor boost and helps to loosen up the dressing so it coats every single piece of elbow macaroni.
+Seriously, it's a game changer.
+You must give it a try.

 Homemade Macaroni Salad vs. Store Bought Macaroni Salad